Cake for Clustering

 Overview

 Cake delivers a complete clustering stack built on open source.
 Use frameworks like Scikit-learn, PyTorch, or TensorFlow, orchestrate workflows with Kubeflow Pipelines, and track results with MLflow and Prometheus.
-You can easily plug in the latest innovations from the open-source ecosystem—no waiting for managed platforms to catch up.
+You can easily plug in the latest innovations from the open-source ecosystem without waiting for managed platforms to catch up.

 Because Cake is cloud agnostic and composable, you can deploy where you want, cut infrastructure costs, and iterate faster without lock-in.
 Teams often save hundreds of thousands annually by avoiding bundled MLOps platforms and taking full control of their AI infrastructure.